-Nicole is a native Austinite (yes, you read that right!) who lived in Virginia for 8 years but was drawn back home by the allure of Kerbey queso, real barbeque and endless summers.
+Nicole is a native Austinite (yes, you read that right!) who lived in Virginia for 8 years, but was drawn back home by the allure of Kerbey Queso, real barbeque and endless summers.
 A recovering workaholic, Nicole worked at an international conservation organization and returned to Austin to manage a peer mentoring program for teen girls.
-Now she is a stay-at-home mama to a hilarious, high-energy preschooler with an active imagination.
-Although some days are admittedly tough, Nicole feels lucky to have the chance to revisit her favorite childhood hangouts with her son in tow.
-In addition to that full-time position, she also enjoys playing soccer, listening to live music, volunteering, eating, cooking, dancing, singing in the car and learning new things.
+Now, she is in a role she would have never imagined in her pre-kid days: a work-at-home mama.
+Nicole feels lucky to have the chance to revisit her favorite childhood hangouts with her son in tow.
+In addition to ensuring high-quality content is delivered daily to the LiveMom readers; contributing weekly to Free Fun in Austin and overseeing the marketing, website and operations for Barb Steinberg, LMSW, she also enjoys playing soccer, listening to live music, volunteering, eating, cooking, dancing, singing in the car and learning new things.

 Lisa Caldwell moved to Austin in 2012 with her husband and daughter.
 She was born and raised in Pittsburgh, PA but don’t hold that against her.
 After bouncing around the west, including stints in Albuquerque and Reno, NV, she settled in Austin with the dream of eating tacos for the majority of her meals.
 Lisa counts among her favorite things local beer, hearing her daughter laugh at inappropriate moments, searching for the best burger in town with her husband, cross-stitching offensive phrases and queso.
 She went to five different colleges, dabbled in graphic design and writing and now works for a branding studio in south Austin.

 Heidi Gollub actively avoids housework by exploring Austin and beyond with her five-kid crew.
 Head over to Free Fun in Austin to discover some of her favorite budget friendly family adventures.